-Source: author’s calculations
+Source: Authors’ calculations

 Note: M2 (% of reserves), general government gross debt (% of GDP), and real GDP growth (percent, annual).

-Variables in the multivariate model, Table 3, have all the expected signs and are significant except debt/GDP.
-If M2 increases as well as the credit then the probability of a banking crisis is higher.
+The variables in Table 3 have all the expected signs and are all significant, except debt/GDP.
+If M2 increases as well as the credit, the probability of a banking crisis is higher.
 On the contrary, if GDP growth is higher, the probability of a banking crisis decreases.
-Table 3 reveals that a 1% increase in standardized cumulative 2 years of credit/GDP growth explains 53.39% of the banking crisis.
-The M2 explains only 0.92% of the banking crisis, while a 1% increase in real GDP decreases the banking crisis by -8.25%.
+Table 3 reveals that a 1% increase in standardized cumulative two years of credit/GDP growth explains 53.39% of the banking crisis.
+The M2 explains only 0.92% of the banking crisis probability, while a 1% increase in real GDP decreases the banking crisis probability by -8.25%.

 Table 4: Banking crisis for the three different income groups